CentaurusInfra/alnair/storage-caching/k-v-store/README.md

     name: alnairpod-client-secret
   jobs: # all fields supported by a regular Pod container are supported here.
   - name: job
-    image: <your repository>/imagenet:latest
+    image: centaurusinfra/imagenet:latest
     command: ["python3", "main.py"]
     datasource: # required field
       name: ImageNet-Mini
       bucket: <your s3 bucket name>
-      keys: # prefix is supported
+      keys: # prefix is supported, must be valid object keys/prefix in S3
       - imagenet-mini/train
       - imagenet-mini/val
     configurations:
       usecache: true # use Cache Cluster(true) or S3(false)
       maxmemory: 0 # unlimited
       durabilityindisk: 1440
-      lazyloading: true # lazy loading saves memory
+      lazyloading: true # lazy loading mode saves memory
     tty: true
     stdin: true
 ```
 DL Job will automatically start once data are loaded from S3 to Redis.
-The framework checks and copies data only if it's unavailable in the Cache Cluster or modified since last use.
+The GM checks and copies data only if they are unavailable in the Cache Cluster or modified since last use.
+Therefore, the time in the first execution includes the time of downloading data.